araval/Wikipedia-Category-Predictor/README.md

 However, when I finally download articles, I download for each category and write to disk.
 If a category turns out to be very large, or have very long articles, then I will have to split the list of urls and output separate files.

 #### Modeling
 If suppose we were to use the entire Wikipedia corpus to have a category-predictor for new articles, then we will need to re-write this part of the code to use Spark with MLlib.
-Once this code is ready, it can easily be used on AWS after spinning up a few (~5+) spark-clusters, depending on available time.
+Once this code is ready, it can easily be used on AWS after spinning up a spark-cluster with ~5 nodes, depending on time.

 ## ~~Interesting~~ Some facts: